mcgougho/lmFScreen-paper/README.md

   Compares the selective confidence intervals to naive intervals in terms of:
   - Coverage (selective vs. non-selective)
   - Width (one plot with the value of the true coefficient on the horizontal axis and one plot with the number of observations as the horizontal axis)
-`CI_globalnull.R` corresponds to Figure 5 in the paper, `CI_localnull.R` corresponds to Figure C.2 in the supplementary material.
+`CI_globalnull.R` corresponds to Figure 5 in ["Valid F-screening in linear regression"](https://arxiv.org/abs/2505.23113), `CI_localnull.R` corresponds to Figure C.2 in the appendix.
 ---

 ### 3. Multiple Testing Adjustments
 - **File:** `multiple_corrections.R`
 - **Description:**
-  Shows that traditional multiple testing corrections (Bonferroni, Scheffé) do **not** control Type I error after F-screening. `multiple_corrections.R` corresponds to Figure A.1 in the supplementary material.
+  Shows that traditional multiple testing corrections (Bonferroni, Scheffé) do **not** control Type I error after F-screening. `multiple_corrections.R` corresponds to Figure A.1 in the appendix of ["Valid F-screening in linear regression"](https://arxiv.org/abs/2505.23113).

 ---

 ### 4. Selective vs. Naive Point Estimates
 - **File:** `point_estimates.R`
 - **Description:**
-  Plots the selective vs. non-selective point estimates for the first coefficient, under the global null. `point_estimates.R` corresponds to Figure B.1 in the supplementary material.
+  Plots the selective vs. non-selective point estimates for the first coefficient, under the global null. `point_estimates.R` corresponds to Figure B.1 in the the appendix of ["Valid F-screening in linear regression"](https://arxiv.org/abs/2505.23113).

 ---